Common Terms in the NICU

-Surfactant - soap like substance (made up mainly of fat) produced by lung cells.
+Surfactant - A soap-like substance (made up mainly of fat) produced by lung cells.

-Coats inner surfaces of airways and air sacs in the lungs to keep those
+Surfactant Coats inner surfaces of airways and air sacs in the lungs to

-passages open between breaths.
-Absent or lacking in the babies born preterm
+keep those passages open between breaths.
+Absent or lacking in the babies

-(production begins at about 24 weeks gestation but is not well developed
+born preterm (production begins at about 24 weeks gestation but is not

 TTN (Transient Tachypnea of the Newborn) - A respiratory condition caused by delay in the body's absorption